THE MANUFACTURED PROTOTYPE

 Effects of Prescribed Fire

 To date, the prototypes have been exposed to low intensity fires conducted at 14 months and about two years.
-As the photos below show, while the seedlings appear just fine even at 14 months, the degree to which the shelter material burned or melted was highly variable and few locations saw the material completely consumed.
-As noted earlier, efforts are underway to develop a single-use model made from coated or lined paper stock that should be more readily consumed by fire.
-Also, burning at three years may mean that the longleaf seedling’s needles will contribute meaningful fuel that would probably help regardless of the Seed Crown™ material.
+As the photos below show, while the seedlings appear just fine even at 14 months, the degree to which either the PLA or PP shelter material burned or melted was highly variable and very few locations saw the material completely consumed.
+Burning at three years may produce better results because needles from the longleaf seedlings will contribute meaningful fuel in contact with the shelter material.
+As noted earlier, efforts are underway to develop a single-use model from plant fiber that would both be legitimately biodegradable and be more completely consumed by fire, which would afford a true one-touch method and might conceivably be adapted to mechanical planting.

 PLA Example 1